Hakkarian/webstudio/README.md

 # WebStudio
-A responsive website, created with HTML5 and CSS3.
+A responsive website, created with HTML5, CSS3 and JS.

 ## Table of Contents